Logo

 The driver-only broadcast format returned for the 2018 Xfinity race at Talladega Superspeedway as Ryan Blaney returned to his pit duties.

-Ryan Blaney had a cameo appearance as a delivery boy in the 2017 film Logan Lucky.
+That same year Ryan Blaney had a cameo appearance as a delivery boy in the film Logan Lucky.

-Ryan Blaney had a cameo appearance as himself in the Netflix's television series The Crew.
+In 2019, Ryan Blaney had a cameo appearance as himself in the Netflix's television series The Crew alongside Austin Dillon and Cole Custer.

-Ryan Blaney is the only son and middle child of Lisa and Dave Ryan Blaney.
+Ryan Blaney is the only son and middle child of Lisa and Dave Ryan Blaney, with two sisters, Emma and Erin.

-Ryan Blaney is a close friend of fellow drivers and competitors Bubba Wallace, Erik Jones, and Chase Elliott, and an avid Star Wars fan.
+Ryan Blaney is of Irish descent and is close friends with fellow drivers Bubba Wallace, Erik Jones, and Chase Elliott.

 Season still in progress Ineligible for series points In 2012 Ryan Blaney switched from Nationwide to Truck Series points at Atlanta Motor Speedway in August.